Ruler10123/Youtube_SEO_Description_Converter/README.md

----

 # Auto Transcriber + YouTube Metadata Generator (WIP)

 This project is a work-in-progress tool that automates parts of the video publishing workflow.
-It currently handles":"
+It currently handles:

 ✅ **video → audio → transcript**

 I’m gradually expanding it so the pipeline becomes smarter, more structured, and eventually (hopefully) fully automated.

-This is something I’m building for fun and learning":" but it’s already useful, and who knows where it goes next.
+This is something I’m building for fun and learning: but it’s already useful, and who knows where it goes next.

 ---